Kamel Hmeisheh

-Kamel Hmeisheh (كامل حميشة; born 1 January 1998) is a Syrian footballer who plays as a midfielder for Iraqi club Al-Karkh and the Syria national team.
+Kamel Hmeisheh (كامل حميشة; born 1 January 1998) is a Syrian footballer who plays as a defensive midfielder for Masafi Al-Wasat and the Syria national team.

 Club career

-Tishreen

 On 26 June 2018, Tishreen renewed Hmeisheh's contract.
 On 29 January 2020, Hmeisheh suffered a sprained ankle and was on the sidelines for three weeks.
 After helping Tishreen win the league title in 2019–20, Hmeishe's contract was renewed for a further season on 6 September 2020.